nrwl/nx/docs/shared/recipes/nx-release/configure-changelog-format.md

 #### `authors`

 Whether the commit authors should be added to the bottom of the changelog in a "Thank You" section.
 Defaults to `true`.

+#### `mapAuthorsToGitHubUsernames`

+If authors is enabled, controls whether or not to try to map the authors to their GitHub usernames using https://ungh.cc (from https://github.com/unjs/ungh) and the email addresses found in the commits.
+Defaults to `true`.

+You should disable this option if you don't want to make any external requests to https://ungh.cc

 #### `commitReferences`